Saleh Al-Yazidi: U-20 team

-Yazidi made his debut for the national youth team on August, 2011, against Japan.
+Yazidi made his debut for the national youth team in August 2011, against Japan.
 He featured in the 2012 AFC U-19 Championship qualification campaign for the Qatar under–20 team.
 He scored 3 goals in the 5 matches Qatar played, including a brace against Bahrain.
 Qatar finished at the top of their group, ending the qualification with a loss against Tajikistan.

 Yazidi also played one game in the 10th International Friendship Youth Tournament, which Qatar came runners-up in, scoring a goal.

 He participated in the ASPIRE U–19 tournament in which Qatar won.
 He played all 3 games and scored a brace against Tunisia.

 U-23 team

 Yazidi made his U–23 debut in the 2012 Summer Olympic Qualifiers.
 His first appearance was on 5 February 2012 against Oman, in a dramatic match which ended 2–2.
 Shortly after, he featured in a match against Saudi Arabia, which Qatar won 2–1, thanks to an assist Yazidi provided to Hassan Al Haidos two minutes before half-time.

 In the qualifying campaign for the 2014 AFC U-22 Asian Cup, he participated in a warm-up game against the UAE.
 He also came on as a substitute in their first group stage game against Maldives in the 60th minute, scoring a goal 17 minutes later in the 77th minute in order to give Qatar 2–0 win.